oracle/rwloadsim/docs/INSTALL.md

 ```
 tar -zxvf rwloadsim-linux-x86_64-binonly-2.3.0.tgz
 ```
-to extract nothing but the compiled rwloadsim binaries into your already existing pull or clone.
+to extract little more than the compiled rwloadsim binaries into your already existing pull or clone.

 ## Environment variables